AlcoholRehabHelp Logo

 SAMHSA Grants

-A source of federal funding for state addiction treatment programs is one of the block grants delivered through SAMHSA (Substance Abuse and Mental Health Services Administration).
+One of the block grants delivered through SAMHSA (Substance Abuse and Mental Health Services Administration) is a source of federal funding for state addiction treatment programs.

 The Substance Abuse Prevention and Treatment Block Grant (SABG) provides alcohol prevention and drug treatment programs for specific population groups.